 Having a legal team manage these conversations that have a fluent knowledge of the laws surrounding ransom payment is necessary.

 Lots of hackers ask to have their ransom paid in a very specific way.
 Most request untraceable digital currencies such as Bitcoin.
 The hackers will send these beautiful, almost sweet service emails that describe how you need pay, where you can get Bitcoin, etc. The hackers may offer to help, but may also insist that the payment be made quickly or they’ll double the ransom.

-Your legal team and insurance company will handle negotiation.
+Your legal team and the insurance company will handle the negotiation.

 Cover the loss of revenue

 Depending on how long it takes the forensic team to fix the data breach and decrypt your database and how long it takes the legal team to negotiate and pay the hackers, you and your business could be sidelined for a week or so.